 Trial Work Period – What is it?

 Are you currently on disability and would like to re-enter the workforce?
 If so, you will need to learn about the trial work period.
-The term trial work period refers to a grace period of nine (9) months (not necessarily consecutive) provided by the Social Security Administration (SSA) for any individual who receives SSDI or SSI benefits and wants to go back to work.
+The term refers to a grace period of nine (9) months (not necessarily consecutive) provided by the Social Security Administration (SSA) for any individual who receives SSDI or SSI benefits and wants to go back to work.
 Read more below about why you might consider a trial work period.

 The goal of the trial work period is to allow individuals on disability benefits to try re-entering the workforce.
 If you believe that you can work again, you will be able to do so and earn money.
 At the same time, you will not be jeopardizing your payments from the SSA, in the case that your disability causes you to again stop working.